imgly/pesdk-ios-build/README.md

 # Usage
 Our SDK provides two main view controllers.
 One to work with the camera, the other to edit an image.
 In the following section we will describe how these are set up and how to embed them within an `UINavigationController`.

 ## Add a CameraViewController

-The `CameraViewController` is out to provide a preview of the photo that can be taken.
-Above that it provides UI elements to perform setting changes as in, setting the flash, choosing the camera, and last but not least choosing a filter.
-The set up is rather easy.
+The `CameraViewController` class is responsible for displaying an interface to interact with the camera.
+It provides user interface elements among others to enable the flash, toggle the camera and choose a filter.
+All you have to do is the following:

 ```
 let cameraViewController = CameraViewController()
-presentViewController(cameraViewController, animated: true, completion: nil)
+present(cameraViewController, animated: true, completion: nil)
 ```

-The `CameraViewController` has a  completion block property.
-When it is set to `nil`, the taken photo is passed onto the `EditorViewController`.
+The `CameraViewController` has a `completionBlock` property.
+When it is set to `nil`, the taken photo is passed to the `PhotoEditViewController`, which is then presented modally.

-## Add an EditorViewController
+## Add a PhotoEditViewController

-The `EditorViewController` is out to provide several tool to edit an image, i.e. crop, filter, adjustment, etc.
-All these changes are Non-destructive.
-That means, until the user hit the accept button on the main editor, every change can be altered.
-A stickers, position can be changed, the color of a text, the crop area, everything.
+The `PhotoEditViewController` class is responsible for presenting and rendering an image.
+It is designed to work together with a `ToolbarController`, which is responsible to presenting and dismissing the various tool controllers.

-To present an `EditorViewController` just add these few lines:
+To present an `PhotoEditViewController` just add these few lines:

 ```
 let sampleImage = UIImage(named: "sample_image")

 let photoEditViewController = PhotoEditViewController(photo: sampleImage!)
-let toolStackController = ToolStackController(photoEditViewController: photoEditViewController)
-toolStackController.delegate = self
+photoEditViewController.delegate = self

+let toolbarController = ToolbarController()
+toolbarController.push(photoEditViewController, animated: false)

-presentViewController(toolStackController, animated: true, completion: nil)
+present(toolbarController, animated: true, completion: nil)
 ```

-The delegate of the `ToolStackController` can be used to be notified when the user cancels the edit, the edit fails, or the edit is done.
-In the last case the `func toolStackController(toolStackController: ToolStackController, didFinishWithImage image: UIImage)` method is called.
+The delegate of the `PhotoEditViewController` can be used to be notified when the user cancels the edit, the edit fails, or the edit is done.
+In the last case the `func photoEditViewController(_ photoEditViewController: PhotoEditViewController, didSave image: UIImage, and data: Data)` method is called.

 ## Embed in an UINavigationController

-The controllers provided with the SDK, can be embedded within a `UINavigationController`.
+The controllers provided with the SDK can be embedded in an `UINavigationController`.
 The following code demonstrates how.

 ```
 let sampleImage = UIImage(named: "sample_image")

-let photoEditViewController = CustomPhotoEditViewController(photo: sampleImage!)
+let photoEditViewController = PhotoEditViewController(photo: sampleImage!)

-let toolStackController = ToolStackController(photoEditViewController: photoEditViewController)
-toolStackController.navigationItem.title = "Editor"
-toolStackController.navigationItem.leftBarButtonItem = UIBarButtonItem(barButtonSystemItem: .Cancel, target: photoEditViewController, action: "cancel:")
-toolStackController.navigationItem.rightBarButtonItem = UIBarButtonItem(barButtonSystemItem: .Save, target: photoEditViewController, action: "save:")
-toolStackController.delegate = self
+photoEditViewController.delegate = self

+let toolbarController = ToolbarController()
+toolbarController.push(photoEditViewController, animated: false)

-let navigationController = UINavigationController(rootViewController: toolStackController)
+let navigationController = UINavigationController(rootViewController: toolbarController)
-navigationController.navigationBar.translucent = false
-navigationController.navigationBar.barStyle = .Black
+navigationController.navigationBar.barStyle = .black
+navigationController.navigationBar.isTranslucent = false

-presentViewController(navigationController, animated: true, completion: nil)
+present(navigationController, animated: true, completion: nil)
 ```

-To try these examples, and find out about more options please take a look at the provided sample project.
+To try these examples, and find out about more options please take a look at the sample project provided [here](https://github.com/imgly/imgly-sdk-ios).

 # Further reading